javascriptvictor/Bookmarklet-Junkyard/README.md

 ## **PLEASE NOTE**
 These bookmarklets require you to have javascript enabled and wont work if you have a managed device that has javascript: or javascript//: links blocked/disabled

+**ALSO** the Blooket GUI or any scripts that are outdated might not get manually updated in this repo, so check the original one out if you want the up-to-date version!

 # **HOW TO INSTALL**